Video game livestreaming: Entry

 Players involved in eSports can get into streaming by using their popularity or by using their honed skills and in-depth game knowledge during their livestream.
 People on YouTube or other social media platforms often become streamers as well to interact more with viewers.
 Other types of people that enter streaming include video game creators and people who write articles or blogs about video games.

 To build an audience, experienced streamers recommend that newer streamers stream a popular game because it is more likely to interest viewers.

 Popular titles in the mid-2010s include League of Legends, Dota 2, first-person shooters such as Counter Strike: Global Offensive, and card games such as Hearthstone.
 Viewers are more interested in players who play and entertain well, offering jokes, pop culture, and current event commentary instead of repetitive gameplay.
 Streamers also recommend keeping a schedule so viewers know when to watch, self-promoting on social media, and holding giveaway contests to increase followers.

 Streaming equipment

 Microphones are critical to live streaming because they allow streamers to vocally communicate with their audience.
 Webcams are also useful because they allow the audience to see streamers and recognize them.
 If using a webcam, many streamers have additional lighting to brighten up their faces when streaming to allow viewers to see them clearly.
-An ethernet cable is highly recommended for streamers because it minimizes stuttering while streaming.
+An Ethernet cable (as opposed to WiFi) is highly recommended for streamers because it minimizes stuttering while streaming.
+XLR or USB cardiod microphones are a popular choice among streamers and can be spotted in most streams.

 Home video game consoles, such as the PlayStation 4, PlayStation 5, Xbox Series X and Xbox One, contain built-in streaming and optional camera integration for streamers to use.
 Streamers using computers use software such as Open Broadcaster Software or XSplit to upload a livestream to the Twitch servers.
 For streamers using laptops, many gaming laptops are coming with new graphics cards and better connectivity to help streamers to stream their gaming experiences.